arnaudj/edu-book-notes/practical-module-federation.md

 ## Vocabulary
 Concepts:
+- `host`: the current running application that is hosting federated remote modules
+- `module`: smallest unit of shareable code
+- `remote`: reference to an external federated module
+- `remote module`: any file exported through MF
+- `scope`: <=> application.
+Every application is exported as one named scope
+- `shared`: a module shared from an application to a remote module
+- `exposed`: a module exported by the application for federation
+- `package`: an NPM package

+ ModuleFederationPlugin
+ - `name`: name of the `module` being exported
+ - `filename`: name for the remote entry
  - `remotes`: the name of other federated module application(s) that the current application consumes from
-- `exposes`: the files the current application exposes as remotes to other applications
+- `exposes`:  list of internal `module`s exposed as `federated modules` (ie, that the current application exposes as remotes to other applications)
 - `shared`: a list of libraries shared with other applications, to support the entries in `exposes`.

 ### How to configure